rtomrud/eslint-config-pretty-strict/README.md

 ### 4. Automate Formatting

-Use [Prettier](https://prettier.io/) to format the code in a consistent, legible, and mostly standard and unastonishing way.
+Use [Prettier](https://prettier.io/) to automatically format the code in a consistent, legible, and mostly standard and unastonishing way.
 This frees you from the burden of remembering formatting rules and applying them by hand.
+[More on why it matters](https://prettier.io/docs/en/why-prettier.html).

 > Formatting is a computer's job.—Kent Beck